FHNW-IVGI/Geoharvester/README.md

 ###### Run:

-1. cd into frontend folder ("geoharvester_frontend")
+1. cd into frontend folder ("geoharvester_client")
 2. run `npm i` to install dependencies (from package.json)
 3. run `npm start` to start the fronted on localhost (`npm start` is defined in package.json)